-Despite a myriad challenges and obstacles, electric vehicles are steadily gaining traction in India.
+Despite a myriad challenges, electric vehicles are steadily gaining traction in India.
 To encourage more global players, the government is all set to liberalise import norms by removing restrictions on price and engine capacities, as well as the mandatory local testing conditions.

 As India is embarking on building technology-rich smart cities, the opportunity of greening the transport sector through electric vehicles is manifold.
 During the Paris climate summit, India committed to reducing overall carbon footprint by increasing renewable capacity additions and EVs can act as a catalyst.
 This would also bring much needed relief to consumers and society at large who are struggling with the growing menace of pollution.
 Hope environment minister Dr Harsh Vardhan is listening.